Why Is My Plant Growing Leggy

 Many plant owners misdiagnose these symptoms because causes overlap.
 Tracking care history is often the easiest way to separate likely triggers.

-What it looks like: Long internodes and sparse canopy.
+What it looks like: Internodes lengthen and canopy becomes sparse.

 If you are still unsure, Plantology's Plant Doctor can track your care history and help narrow likely causes over a few days.